Lesaffrea/Dulux_paint/README.md

 # Markdown and script

+**Dataset_1.rmd** this document generate the second data set, we use this one as main data set

 **EDA.Rmd**  this is the intial analysis, it includes data transformation and a first exploration of models.